josh1-sarthak/weather-forecast/Readme.md

 # Weather-Forecast

 ## Brief Intro
-Weather forecast app involving the use of OpenWeather API calls.
+Weather forecast app involving the use of OpenWeather API and Giphy API calls.
 - Left Section- contains form to query the current weather of entered City along with preferred unit of temperature.
 - Right Section - retrieves the current weather stats along with the background resembling the weather.